ga4gh/va-spec/schema/va-spec/base/def/VariantOncogenicityProposition.rst

 **Computational Definition**

-A Proposition reporting a conclusion from a single study that supports or refutes a variant's effect on oncogenesis for a specific tumor type - based on interpretation of the study's results.
+A proposition describing the role of a variant in causing a tumor type.

 **Information Model**